This post may contain affiliate links.

 Greens

 This salad is best with hearty baby greens like baby kale.
-Baby kale is one of our favorite greens because it’s incredibly flavorful, holds up well to a dressing, but it also tender enough that you don’t have to fight it (like you sometimes do with mature kale).
+Baby kale is one of my favorite greens because it’s incredibly flavorful, holds up well to a dressing, but it also tender enough that you don’t have to fight it (like you sometimes do with mature kale).
 Use all baby kale or look for a “power mix” made up of baby kale, baby chard, and baby spinach.

 Goat Cheese